gurjindertoor/HRG-Starter-Project/README.md

 ## Conclusion

 By following this guide, you will have built a basic robot, gained essential programming skills, and explored further research and design.
 Now, you’re ready to continue your journey in robotics!

----

-This version includes the expanded programming section with concepts and syntax examples while keeping the overall flow of the project intact.